 Prepping for College Entrance Exams: A Guide for Homeschoolers

-Many college-bound homeschoolers (and others) focus almost exclusively on the SAT and ACT college entrance exams.
+Many college-bound homeschool students (and others) focus almost exclusively on the SAT and ACT college entrance exams.
 But there is another important exam that homeschoolers should have on their radar: the PSAT.
 Taken in 11th grade, this test can be key to college scholarship awards and much more.

 The National Merit Scholarship Corporation sets a different qualifying level for each state, based on data about all test-takers in all states.
-For the class of 2016 — students who took the PSAT in the fall of 2013 — Florida’s number was 214 (out of 240), same as it was in 2012.
-By way of comparison, the number for Massachusetts was 223 and for Oklahoma it was 208.
-So it’s easier to qualify in some states than in others.
+For the class of 2022 — students who took the PSAT in the fall of 2021 — Florida’s qualifying score was 216 (out of 240), four points above what it was a decade ago.
+By way of comparison, the National Merit qualifying score for Maryland was 222 and for West Virginia it was 207.
+As you can see, it’s easier to qualify in some states than in others.
 (This tells you something about the quality of education from state to state, and readiness of students to take the PSAT, but that’s another post.)

 Free Resources: